fpagliughi/sockpp/README.md

 All code in the library lives within the `sockpp` C++ namespace.

+**The 'master' branch is particularly unstable at the moment.
+You're advised to download the latest release for general use.**

 ## Latest News

-An update to v0.9 should be landing by the end of 2023.
-Until then the _master_ branch may not be stable, and contains a few breaking API changes.
+Version 1.0 is releaed!

+As breaking changes were starting to accumulate in the current development branch, the decision was made to release the API that has been fairly stable for the last few years as 1.0.
+This is from the latest v0.8.x line.
+That will make things going forward less confusing and allow us to maintain the v1.x branch.

+Version 2.0 development is underway.

-The idea of having "stateless" I/O operations introduced in [PR #17](https://github.com/fpagliughi/sockpp/pull/17), which was never fully merged is coming into the API with a `result<T>` class.
-This will be generic over the return type, though typically use an `int` for I/O operations.
-Now the error state will be represented by a `std::error_code`.
+The idea of having "stateless" I/O operations introduced in [PR #17](https://github.com/fpagliughi/sockpp/pull/17), (which was never fully merged) is coming in the 2.0 API with a `result<T>` class.
+It will be generic over the "success" return type with errors being represented by a `std::error_code`.
 This should help to significantly reduce platform issues for tracking and reporting errors.

-This has also removed the need for exceptions in several instances, and those cases where the a function might throw, a comparable `noexcept` function is also provided which can set an error code parameter instead of throwing.
+Using a uniform result type removes the need for exceptions in most functions, except maybe constructors.
+In those cases where the function might throw, a comparable `noexcept` function will also be provided which can set an error code parameter instead of throwing.
 So the library can be used without any exceptions if so desired by the application.

+All functions that might fail due to a system error will return a result.
+That will eliminate the need for the "last error", and thus the cached last error variable in the `socket` class will disappear.
+The socket classes will then only wrap the socket handle, making them safer to share across threads in the same way a handle can be shared - typically with one thread for reading and another for writing.

-Some side work has also begun on the following version after that, v0.10.
-It will incorporate Secure Sockets into the library using either OpenSSL or MbedTLS libraries, or (likely), a build-time choice for one or the other.
-[PR #17](https://github.com/fpagliughi/sockpp/pull/17), which has been sitting dormant for a few years is being merged and updated, along with new work to do something compatible with OpenSSL.
-You will be ablt to chose one library or the other when building `sockpp`.
-This probably won't be in the next release, but the following one.
+Some work has also begun to incorporate Secure Sockets into a 2.x release of the library using either OpenSSL or MbedTLS libraries, or (likely), a build-time choice for one or the other.
+[PR #17](https://github.com/fpagliughi/sockpp/pull/17), which has been sitting dormant for a few years is being merged and updated, along with new work to do something comparable with OpenSSL.
+You will be able to chose one secure library or the other when building `sockpp`.

-v0.10 will also see a conversion to fully stateless I/O operations.
-Any function that can fail will return a `result<>` object, instead of the typical C API of int 0 is success, -1 is failure.
-By returning results directly, the need for `get_last_error()` calls will be eliminated, and the socket can lose its "last error" cache, making it more thread safe - at least comparable to the underlying OS socket.

-The library is reaching a stable API, and is on track for a 1.0 release in the near future.
-Until then, there may be a few more breaking changes, but hopefully those will be fewer than we have seen so far.

-On that note, despite being recently refactored and re-versioned at 0.x, earlier implementations of this library have been in use on production systems since ~2003, particularly with remote embedded Linux data loggers.
-Things that we now call IoT gateways and edge devices.
-It can be counted on to be reliable, and if not, please report an issue!
+The 2.0 version will also move up to C++17 and CMake v3.12 or later.

+### Get Updates

 To keep up with the latest announcements for this project, follow me at: